SCICOM bios

 Pia Schuchert, Ecosystem Observation Steering Group

 Her scientific work focuses on marine systems and their interactions with the environment.
-Outcomes of her research are intended to advance sustainable fisheries management and lead to ecosystem-based management
+The outcomes of her research are intended to advance sustainable fisheries management and lead to ecosystem-based management.

 Pia has previously worked as an Ecological Modeler at Queens University Belfast and Newcastle University as well as a stock assessment scientist in the Falkland Islands.